 Which bike rack to choose to transport an electric bike?

 Not all bike racks are designed to accommodate an electric bike.
-Due to their weight and size, these e-bikes require a model that offers both stability and safety.
+Due to their weight and size, these electric bikes require a model that offers both stability and security.
 Among the different options (tow hitch, tailgate, roof), each type of bike rack has its advantages and disadvantages, but for an electric bike, it is better to favor the most robust and suitable model.

 electric bike transport